 Message from the Director

-The Institute for Chemical Research (ICR), launched in 1926 as the first research institute of Kyoto University with the founding vision to “Excel in the Investigation of Basic Principles of Chemistry and Their Applications.”
-It is a successor to the Specialized Center for Chemical Research as its predecessor was launched at the College of Science, Kyoto Imperial University, College of Science for the study of special medicinal substances, “Salvarsan,” that is arsphenamine.
-Ever since its establishment in 1926, ICR has continuously produced outstanding research achievements, and we have flourished into a large-scale organization with five research divisions and three research centers: Division of Synthetic Chemistry, Division of Materials Chemistry, Division of Biochemistry, Division of Environmental Chemistry, Division of Multidisciplinary Chemistry, Advanced Research Center for Beam Science, International Research Center for Elements Science (IRCELS), and Bioinformatics Center.
-Currently, about 120 faculty members (including the specially appointed positions), 210 graduate students, and 60 researchers are engaged in research activities in 30 different laboratories in total supervised by full-time professors.
+The Institute for Chemical Research (ICR) was established in 1926 as the first research institute of Kyoto University with the founding vision to “Excel in the Investigation of Basic Principles of Chemistry and Their Applications.”
+It is a successor to the Specialized Center for Chemical Research as its predecessor was launched at the College of Science, Kyoto Imperial University for the study of special medicinal substances including “Salvarsan,” that is arsphenamine.
+Ever since its establishment in 1926, ICR has continuously produced outstanding research achievements and flourished into a large-scale organization with five research divisions and three research centers: Division of Synthetic Chemistry, Division of Materials Chemistry, Division of Biochemistry, Division of Environmental Chemistry, Division of Multidisciplinary Chemistry, Advanced Research Center for Beam Science, International Research Center for Elements Science (IRCELS), and Bioinformatics Center.
+Currently, approximately 120 faculty members, 210 graduate students, and 60 researchers are engaged in research activities in 30 different laboratories in total supervised by full-time professors.
 Furthermore, we have 5 laboratories supervised by visiting professors.

 Finally, we appreciate your continued encouragement and support.

-We regard chemistry as a broad area of the natural sciences, and strive for balanced development; the platform of basic research into the true nature of matter serves as a foothold for more applied studies.
-We aim that strive to be flexible and responsive to the challenges of our global society.
+We regard chemistry as a broad area of the natural sciences and strive for balanced development; the platform of basic research into the true nature of matter serves as a foothold for more applied studies.
+We strive to be flexible and responsive to the challenges of our global society.

-Through research in an integrated environment of world-class laboratories, we aim to train and develop talented people with broad experiences, and high-level of problem solving skills, capable of providing leadership towards the harmonious development of the global community.
+Through research in an integrated environment of world-class laboratories, we aim to train and develop talented people with broad experiences, high level of problem-solving skills, and hence highly organized leadership towards the harmonious development of the global community.

 As researchers and educators of chemistry, we endeavor to deepen our exchanges with local communities and the Japanese society.
 We envision contributing to solving global problems through active scientific exchange with international researchers and institutions.
-Lastly, we commit to our accountability to society through internal reviews and information disclosure.
+Lastly, we commit ourselves to achieve the accountability to society through internal/external reviews and information disclosure.